RamXX/cfjump/README.md

 - OpenStack CLI (latest)
 - [Photon Controller](https://github.com/vmware/photon-controller) CLI (latest)
 - [OpsMan-cli](https://github.com/datianshi/opsman) (CLI to interact with OpsManager).
+- [cf-mgmt](https://github.com/pivotalservices/cf-mgmt) (latest) Go automation for managing orgs, spaces that can be driven from concourse pipeline and GIT managed metadata.
+- [asg-creator](https://github.com/cloudfoundry-incubator/asg-creator) (latest) A cleaner way to create and manage ASGs.
 - [Enaml](http://enaml.pezapp.io/) (update program only).

 For Enaml, since it's in very active development, you need to use the `$HOME/bin/update_enaml.sh` to dynamically update and register the latest versions on demand.
 Of course, this will download Enaml only for the current instance of the container.